VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 - The QPRF is intended to support the user by summarizing and documenting key information about QSAR predictions.

+For risk assessment, the MIE prediction gives an indication of chemical hazard.
+When binding surpasses a certain threshold the chemical poses a chemical hazard.
+Derive a complete safety assessment by combining chemical hazard with internal exposure (derived from toxicokinetic models) and quantitative modelling of the adverse outcome pathway.

 ## Summary

 QSPRpred lets users predict MIE activation for their chemical(s) of interest.
 This is useful for hazard identification of specific chemicals.
-Read our preprint for more information about the models for chemical-induced Parkinson's disease (<a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">here</a>).
-Explore the tool further using our practice exercises (<a href="https://lindeschoenmaker.github.io/" target="_blank">here</a>).
+Within the VHP workflow, MIE activation is used to link internal concentrations to quantitative adverse outcome pathways (qAOPs).
+Read our <a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">preprint</a> for more information about the models for chemical-induced Parkinson's disease.
+Explore the tool further using our <a href="https://lindeschoenmaker.github.io/" target="_blank">practice exercises</a>.

 ## References

+ - <a href="https://tpi.tv/watch/151" target="_blank">Introductory video</a>
- - <a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">preprint article about the models for chemical-induced Parkinson's disease</a>
+ - <a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">Preprint article about the models for chemical-induced Parkinson's disease</a>
-  - <a href="https://lindeschoenmaker.github.io/" target="_blank">practice exercises</a>
+  - <a href="https://lindeschoenmaker.github.io/" target="_blank">Practice exercises</a>